 Relationship with Goldmoney

-Lend & Borrow Trust stores its Customers’ gold and silver in specialised bullion vaults owned and operated by independent companies that have established relationships with Goldmoney Wealth Limited (GWL), which is incorporated and operates in Jersey, Channel Islands.
-GWL is a wholly owned subsidiary of Goldmoney Inc., which is incorporated in Canada, listed on the Toronto Stock Exchange (TSX:XAU) and a shareholder of LBT.
+Lend & Borrow Trust stores its Customers’ gold and silver in specialised bullion vaults owned and operated by independent companies that have established relationships with Goldmoney Wealth Limited (GWL),which is incorporated and operates in Jersey, Channel Islands.
+GWL is a wholly owned subsidiary of Goldmoney Inc., which is incorporated in Canada and listed on the Toronto Stock Exchange (TSX:XAU).
 GWL is regulated by the Jersey Financial Services Commission in the conduct of money services business and operates under Jersey law and regulatory standards.

 Customers’ gold and silver are managed by GWL in accordance with contracts with the independent vault companies.
 All gold and silver are placed in allocated storage and insured for normal commercial risks.

 Lenders are at risk if a Borrower does not pay the interest when it is due or fails to repay the Loan at maturity.
 Lend & Borrow Trust has taken various steps to mitigate this risk including:

 If a Borrower defaults, Lend & Borrow Trust will on the Lender's behalf sell the Borrower's Collateral in order to repay amounts due to the Lender.
 Even with the ongoing monitoring of the LTV, it is possible that the price of gold or silver drops faster than the metal held as Collateral can be sold, meaning that the LTV rises above 100%.
 Were that to happen, the value of the gold or silver pledged as Collateral would be less than the Loan amount.
 In that event, the proceeds from selling Pledged Metal would not be sufficient to fully repay a Lender.